gbv/bartoc.org/README.md

 cd bartoc.org
 npm ci
 ~~~

+## Docker

+You can also set up BARTOC via Docker.
+Please refer to our [Docker docs](./docker/README.md).

 ## Setup
 A setup script is provided in `./bin/setup.sh`.
 It must be called with the path to your jskos-server installation, e.g.: